Frequently Asked Questions

 How are multiple semester co-ops handled?

 Some students participate in the co-op for the duration of one semester, but some students participate in multiple, consecutive semesters.
-In order to ensure that students who are on a multiple semester co-op are not performing redundant academic work, accommodations will be made.
-IT IS IMPORTANT TO UNDERSTAND THAT A STUDENT IS REQUIRED TO COMPLETE ALL OF THE REQUIRED WORK AT THE CULMINATION OF EVERY SEMESTER.
-This includes multiple semester co-ops assignments.
+In order to ensure that students who are on a multiple semester co-op are not performing redundant academic work, there are four cooperative education courses available.
+These must be taken in sequence and each semester course builds on the previous co-op experience.